- Full-time laboratory instructor support is provided for introductory and intermediate level courses.

 - The department maintains a broad spectrum of state-of-the-art instrumentation that is kept up-to-date and maintained by our instrumentation specialist, who also provides training on all instruments.
 Major instruments include 400-MHz NMR, GC-MS, LC-MS, HPLC-DAD, ICP-OES, FTIR and a flow cytometer.
 Shared college instruments also include an SEM, a tissue culture facility, and a microcopy facility.

-We are a supportive community comprised of nine faculty members, six laboratory instructors, one instrumentation specialist, and one academic coordinator.
+We are a supportive community comprised of eleven faculty members, seven laboratory instructors, one instrumentation specialist, one science center technician, and one academic coordinator.
 Our fields of expertise include analytical, biochemistry, bioorganic, computational, environmental, inorganic, organic, organometallic, and physical chemistry.
 Our faculty includes five women and two faculty of color.
 We are motivated by creating teaching, learning, and research environments where all student have a sense of belonging and thrive.
 Together we conceive of, brainstorm, modify, and move forward on initiatives emphasizing approaches that are consensus based and inclusive, often fueled by generous amounts of doughnuts, chocolate, cake, and chips.

 About Bowdoin: https://www.bowdoin.edu/about/index.html